Robyn Acampora

 Preferred Pronouns: She/Her/Hers

 Denise focuses on employer development and engagement predominately within business, law and industry, while also advising students as they pursue their career goals.
 During her time at Yale, she has been actively involved with EACE having served on two committees, and more recently served on a committee for NACE.
+Denise is a first year and sophomore college adviser and an appointed Fellow in Branford College.
 Prior to joining Yale, she advised MBA candidates while at the Lubin Graduate Center of Pace University.
 Denise began her career working in the financial sector and has held positions at two major financial institutions.
 She graduated from Stony Brook University and has a Master’s in Education from Fordham University.
 She enjoys cycling, hiking and paddle boarding.

 People